 Wolves became extinct in England between 1485 and 1509.
 They survived longer in Scotland but were eventually eliminated and according to the records the last one died in 1848.
 Thy are now extremely rare in Western Europe.
 In the United States only Minnesota has a wolf population large enough to maintain itself.
 In Canada and Alaska their numbers have diminished and there is concern for their survival…In 1993 the Alaskan government allowed the killing of 150 wild wolves…It is heartening to note that in 1995 the wolf kill was cancelled, perhaps giving the wolf a chance of survival.

-Julie of the Wolves is ecologically ahead of its time, but there’s a feminist issue with the ending.
+Julie of the Wolves is ecologically ahead of its time, but there are ideological and representation issues, including a feminist issue with the ending.
 Roberta Seelinger Trites explains in Waking Sleeping Beauty that the main character lapses into the forms of earlier children’s literature such as Anne of Green Gables and Little Women by becoming socialised in predictable ways in the final chapter.
 The ending seems unsatisfying because the reader has been unprepared for the main character’s eleventh-hour decisions to conform to conventional expectations.

 The Three Little Wolves And The Big Bad Pig by Eugene Trivizas and Helen Oxenbury

 Wolf Comes To Town by Denis Manton

 Wolf Children, film and manga — my wolf-loving daughter’s favourite movie of all time

 An in depth coverage of the book One Wolf Howls from Teach With Picture Books.